Royal Albert F.C.: History

 The team have been managed since June 2016 by former player Jamie Nesbitt.
 Nesbitt succeeded Ian McCluskey, who had filled the role for the previous 12 years.

 Ground

 Albert's first ground was Raploch Park which was lost to a housing development in the 1960s.
 The club moved to the Robert Smillie Memorial Park in 1964 but were forced to vacate this ground at the end of the 2006–07 season as it was demolished in order to re-develop Larkhall Academy.
 The club ground-shared with local rivals Larkhall Thistle until 2013.
-After a proposed move to nearby Ashgill fell through, the club have moved to Tileworks Park, former home of Stonehouse Violet, on a permanent basis and will play out of there for the foreseeable future.
+After a proposed move to nearby Ashgill fell through, the club have moved to Tileworks Park, former home of Stonehouse Violet, on a permanent basis.